-It's unfair that any child should have to endure the ordeal of a stay in hospital.
-But if they do, get them a gift that can help them through it.
+It's unfair that any child should have to endure the ordeal of a stay in hospital, but if they do a fun gift can help them get through it.

 The thought of our kids getting injured or becoming so sick that they need hospital treatment is every parents worst nightmare.

 As not only are we worried sick at the thought of our little ones going through something so terrible.

 We also feel totally powerless to help them, when as parents all our instincts are screaming at us to protect them.